Battle of White Plains: Aftermath

-Aftermath

 The two generals remained where they were for two days, while Howe reinforced the position on Chatterton Hill, and Washington organized his army for retreat into the hills.
 With the arrival of additional Hessian and Waldeck troops under Lord Percy on October 30, Howe planned to act against the Americans the following day.
 However, a heavy rain fell the whole next day, and when Howe was finally prepared to act, he awoke to find that Washington had again eluded his grasp.
 Washington withdrew his army into the hills to the north on the night of October 31, establishing a camp near North Castle.
 Howe chose not to follow, instead attempting without success to draw Washington out.
 On November 5, he turned his army south to finish evicting Continental Army troops from Manhattan, a task he accomplished with the November 16 Battle of Fort Washington.
 Washington eventually crossed the Hudson River at Peekskill with most of his army, leaving New England regiments behind to guard supply stores and important river crossings.
 Later, British movements chased him across New Jersey and into Pennsylvania, and the British established a chain of outposts across New Jersey.
 Washington, seeing an opportunity for a victory to boost the nation's morale, crossed the Delaware and surprised Rall's troops in the December 26 Battle of Trenton.